Autonomous spaceport drone ship: Of Course I Still Love You

-Just Read the Instructions
+Just Read the Instructions (II)

-SpaceX first launch vehicle landing barge (Marmac 300), and also its third (Marmac 303), were both named Just Read the Instructions (JRTI).
-In fact, some of the parts from the original hull/barge were used to build the Marmac 303 ASDS.
-The original, Marmac 300, was scrapped after the SpaceX CRS-6 landing failure on 14 April 2015.

-The second JRTI vessel, using the Marmac 303 barge hull, was converted during 2015 in a Louisiana shipyard.
-When the refit as an ASDS was complete, the barge transited the Panama Canal in June 2015, carrying its wing extensions – the same ones originally built for the first ASDS built, JRTI on Marmac 330) – as cargo on the deck because the ASDS, when complete, would be too wide to pass through the canal.
-The ship underwent a major refit in September 2019 to May 2020, first in Louisiana, and finished at Port Canaveral, including four new, much larger, positioning thrusters.
+The third ASDS barge was named Just Read The Instructions, using the Marmac 303 barge hull.
+It was converted during 2015 in a Louisiana shipyard.
+When the refit as an ASDS was complete, the barge transited the Panama Canal in June 2015, carrying its wing extensions (the same ones originally built for the first Just Read The Instructions on the Marmac 300) as cargo on the deck because the ASDS, when complete, would be too wide to pass through the canal.
+The ship underwent a major refit in September 2019 to May 2020, initially in Louisiana, and finishing at Port Canaveral, including four new, much larger, positioning thrusters.

 The home port for the Marmac 303 was initially the Port of Los Angeles (until in August 2019) at the Altana Sea marine research and business campus in San Pedro, California's outer harbor.
 The landing platform and tender vessels began docking there in July 2015 in advance of the main construction of the AltaSea facilities.

 SpaceX announced that the Marmac 303 would be the second ASDS to be named Just Read the Instructions in January 2016, shortly before its first use as a landing platform for Falcon 9 Flight 21.

 On 17 January 2016, JRTI was put to first use in an attempt to recover a Falcon 9 first-stage booster from the Jason-3 mission from Vandenberg Space Launch Complex 4.
 The booster successfully landed on the deck; however, a lockout collet failed to engage on one of the legs, causing the first stage to tip over, exploding on impact with the deck.
 On 14 January 2017, SpaceX launched Falcon 9 flight 29 from Vandenberg Air Force Base and landed the first stage on the JRTI, which was located about 370 km downrange in the Pacific Ocean, making it the first successful landing in the Pacific.

 In August 2019, JRTI left the Port of Los Angeles to be towed to the Gulf of Mexico; it transited through the Panama Canal.
 JRTI arrived in Morgan City, Louisiana in late August 2019 and stayed there until December 2019 then moved to Port Canaveral.

-JRTI is currently based at Port Canaveral and began operations in the Atlantic in June 2020, supporting the first time a Falcon 9 would land after a 5th use.
+JRTI is based at Port Canaveral and began operations in the Atlantic in June 2020, supporting the first time a Falcon 9 would land after a 5th use.

+On February 18, 2025, a Falcon 9 landed on JRTI off the coast of The Bahamas, marking the first international landing of a booster.